Pathway Logic Assistant Reference Guide

 - Graph and navigation panels: left and right under the toolbar

 - Information panel: bottom right.
-The information panel has three tabs: Find, Selections, and Context.
-By default the Find tab is open.
+The information panel has five tabs: Occurrences,Rules, Selections, and Context and Info.
+By default the Occurrences tab is open.
 The other tabs can be opened (if available) by clicking on the tab name.

-The buttons in the Menubar and Toolbar mainly provide means to query the graph and modify the rendering.
+The menus and toolbar functions, and the information tabs will be explained below.
 The navigation panel displays a thumb nail sketch of the full graph with a red rectangle indicating the part of the graph visible in the graph panel.
-The SouthEast panel has Find/Context/Selection tabs for browsing, displaying information, and query parameter setting.

 In the graph panel, the network of reactions is displayed as a graph with two kinds of node, occurrence and rule.
 Ovals represent occurrences---proteins or chemicals in a specific state and location.
 For example the oval labelled EgfR-act-CLm represents an Efg receptor (also known as ErBb1) that is activated (-act) and located in the cell membrane (-CLm).
 We use the following abbreviations here.